 - Numerous magazine covers for Bradford’s cultural magazine “Bradford Review“.

 - An illustrated map of Bradford that has been used by the Drunken Film Festival, and the Capital of Cycling organisation.

 - A poster/flyer for ‘Buy Nowt Day‘ hosted at Delius Arts Centre by Artworks Creative.

 - A comedy gig poster for a design competition held by the Edinburgh Fringe Festival.

-I also briefly ran my own shop in the Sunbridge Wells tunnels development under the streets of Bradford in which I sold all my own original art, prints, and illustrated merchandise including tote bags, pocket mirrors, t-shirts, posters, greetings cards and postcards, badges and stickers (All still available to buy through the website you are currently on, nudge-nudge, wink-wink)
+I also briefly ran my own shop in the Sunbridge Wells tunnels development under the streets of Bradford in which I sold all my own original art, prints, and illustrated merchandise including tote bags, pocket mirrors, t-shirts, posters, greetings cards and postcards, badges and stickers (Some of which are still available to buy through the website you are currently on, nudge-nudge, wink-wink!)

 During this time, I did a really rubbish T.V. interview for the local news.
 If you saw that then I sincerely apologise.